About

 Frederick’s formative training includes a year at Interlochen Arts Academy, where he composed for a wide range of ensembles, studied with Dr. Cynthia Van Maanen, and performed as Tenor Saxophone 1 in both the Wind Ensemble and Jazz Orchestra.
 Masterclasses participated in include: The Imani Winds, Joan Tower, Patrice Rushen, Bill Banfield, and others.
 He attended the Brevard Music Festival in 2023, working with Dr. Robert Aldridge, Dr. David Dzubay, and Dr. Greg Simon, composing works for solo piano, saxophone quartet, and symphonic band.

-Originally from Charlotte, North Carolina, Frederick’s artistic development has been shaped by a dedication to collaboration, a curiosity for diverse musical traditions such as old-time mountain music, Rock, and Jazz.
+Originally from Charlotte, North Carolina, Frederick’s artistic development has been shaped by a dedication to collaboration, and a curiosity for diverse musical traditions such as Old-time mountain music.